Hello, Dolly! (musical): Act II

 Cornelius and Barnaby confess that they have no money and have never been to New York before.
 Cornelius declares that even if he has to dig ditches the rest of his life, he'll never forget the day because he had met Irene.
 Cornelius, Barnaby, and Ambrose then each profess their love for their companion ("It Only Takes A Moment").
 Dolly convinces the judge that their only crime was being in love.
 The judge finds everyone innocent and cleared of all charges, but Horace is declared guilty and forced to pay damages.
 Dolly mentions marriage again, and Horace declares that he wouldn't marry her if she were the last woman in the world.
-Dolly angrily bids him "So Long, Dearie", telling him that while he's bored and lonely, she'll be living the high life.
+Dolly angrily bids him ("So Long, Dearie"), telling him that while he's bored and lonely, she'll be living the high life.

 The next morning, back at the hay and feed store, Cornelius and Irene, Barnaby and Minnie, and Ambrose and Ermengarde each set out on new life's paths.
 A chastened Horace Vandergelder finally admits that he needs Dolly in his life, but Dolly is unsure about the marriage until her late husband sends her a sign.
-Vandergelder spontaneously repeats a saying of Ephram's: "Money is like manure.
+Vandergelder spontaneously repeats a saying of Ephraim's: "Money is like manure.
 It's not worth a thing unless it's spread about, encouraging young things to grow."
 Horace tells Dolly life would be dull without her, and she promises in return that she'll "never go away again" ("Hello, Dolly" (reprise)).